synatic/noql/docs/README.md

 ## Developing

+To create a live preview while writing, run the following in the same directory as the `mkdocs.yml` file:
 ### Intel Macs / Windows / Linux
-To create a live preview while writing, run:

 ```bash
 docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material